Will my bar code work with Amazon, eBay, Google, Etsy etc.?

 We, as well as many thousands of Amazon sellers have clarified with Amazon’s seller support that their GTIN requirements have not changed and that sellers (you) are allowed to own your own GTIN's as long as they are legal.

-We believe their recent communications have been to threaten those less-than-honest sellers whom try to defraud Amazon’s open (trust based) system by guessing or stealing other’s GTIN’s on purpose. *Using a company's GTIN without express permission is illegal.
-This does not apply if a seller is trying to create a listing based on an item that already exists in the market, aka "piggy backing" which was created & promoted by Amazon.
+We believe their seller-facing statements regarding bar codes have been to threaten those less-than-honest sellers & scammers whom try & succeed in defrauding Amazon’s open (trust based) system by guessing, making-up or stealing other’s GTIN’s intentionally. *Using a company's GTIN without express permission is illegal.
+This does not apply if a seller is trying to create a listing based on an item that already exists in the market, aka "piggy backing" , this piggy-backing system was created & promoted by Amazon and while it's a bit of a grey area it is Amazon's choice to set their POS system up that way.